tursodatabase/libsql/docs/http_api.md

 POST /query
 ```

 This endpoint supports sending batches of queries to the database.
 All of the statements in the batch are executed as part of a transaction.
-If any statement in the batch fails, an error is returned and the transaction is aborted, resulting in no changed to the database.
+If any statement in the batch fails, an error is returned and the transaction is aborted, resulting in no change to the database.

-The HTTP API is stateless, this means that interactive transactions are not possible.
-Since all batches are executed as part of a transactions, any transaction statements (e.g `BEGIN`, `END`, `ROLLBACK`...) are forbidden and will yield an error.
+The HTTP API is stateless, which means that interactive transactions are not possible.
+Since all batches are executed as part of transactions, any transaction statements (e.g `BEGIN`, `END`, `ROLLBACK`...) are forbidden and will yield an error.

 ##### Body